 Birth control use

 People who have used oral contraceptives actually have a lower risk of ovarian cancer.
 The longer you use the pills, the lower your risk.
-However, oral contraceptive use is also associated with an increased risk of other types of cancer, including breast and cervical, among others.
+However, oral contraceptive use is also associated with an increased risk of , including breast and cervical, among others.

 Researchers have identified the risk factors above, but a definitive cause of ovarian cancer isn’t yet known.
 One theory is that ovulation frequency may impact ovarian cancer risk.
 People who ovulate less often may have a lower risk than those who ovulate more.
 Another theory suggests male hormones, or androgens, can cause ovarian cancer.